JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Nos_imperatifs_d_education.md

 The purpose of this essay is to offer an examination of a number of educational imperatives to guide us, as among the first recipients of the new truths revealed in _The Urantia Book_, in implementing an educational strategy designed to encourage the transition in human consciousness from the fourth epochal revelation to the fifth.
 One aspect of this educational strategy deals with how we choose to address the risk typically associated with the challenge of integrating new truth while minimizing its dilution and contamination by past religious beliefs, symbols, practices, and institutions.
 A Melchizedek observes that:

 “You who today benefit from the advantages of printing, you have difficulty understanding how difficult it was to perpetuate the truth in antiquity, and how easily a new doctrine was lost sight of between one generation and the next.
-The new doctrine always tended to be absorbed into the old body of religious teaching and magical practices. <ins>A new revelation is always contaminated by older evolutionary beliefs</ins>._” ([UB 93:7.4](/en/The_Urantia_Book/93#p7_4))
+The new doctrine always tended to be absorbed into the old body of religious teaching and magical practices. <ins>A new revelation is always contaminated by older evolutionary beliefs</ins>._” (<a id="a43_428"></a>[UB 93:7.4](/en/The_Urantia_Book/93#p7_4))

 ## Beginnings: A strategy for education